 Each year, medical students and ophthalmology residents/fellows are invited to apply for this research award.
 Research may be in any of the subspecialties of ophthalmology and emphasize the latest developments in the understanding, diagnosis, prevention, and treatment of the many sight-threatening diseases and conditions which affect minority patients as well as the general population.

-Travel grants to the NMA Annual Convention and Scientific Assembly will be awarded.
-Each will cover round-trip airfare to Orlando, FL.
-The hotel costs and ground transportation.
+Travel grants to the National Medical Association Annual Convention and Scientific Assembly in Honolulu, HI will be awarded.
+Each will cover round-trip airfare to Honolulu, hotel costs and ground transportation.
 While at the convention, the awardees will present their research and meet with a NEI representative.
-In addition, there will be a workshop the day prior to their presentations which will focus on public speaking skills, grant writing and funding opportunities.
-The meeting will take place August 11-14, 2018 in Orlando, FL.
+The Rabb Venable program will start with a welcome dinner and orientation on Friday evening July 26,2019 and end on Sunday July 28, 2019 with the program participants' research presentations.
+The Saturday workshops focus on public speaking skills, grant writing and funding opportunities.